FelixOnline/v2/content/articles/2015-6-11-nobel-laureate-sir-tim-hunt-resigns-from-royal-society-post-after-sexist-comments.md

 subtitle: >
   Cecily Johnson on the controversy that has taken place over the last week
 date: "2015-06-11 22:23:29 +0100"

 # Attributes from Felix Online V1
 id: "5615"
 old_path: /news/5615/nobel-laureate-sir-tim-hunt-resigns-from-royal-society-post-after-sexist-comments
 aliases:
  - /news/5615/nobel-laureate-sir-tim-hunt-resigns-from-royal-society-post-after-sexist-comments
+imported: true
+comments:
+ - In our society women can criticise men with impunity They can call us lazy slovenly oldfashioned dinosaurs who are clueless about everything  and we just have to take itCriticise women however and were instantly the worst thing since Hitler and have to resignI thought women wanted equalityWhat sort of total nonsense is this A distinguished professor has to resign his position because a few girls actually do start crying when he criticises them for cryingHow staggering ironicTo those who dont think this is a big enough deal for him to be shown the door  imagine if he spent the lecture on a racist tirade rather than a sexist one I bet you wouldnt be sticking up for him thenhappy gogh fitflopdiscount fitflops httpfitflopsalesingapore2blogspotcomfitflop bandfitflop singapore outlet httpfitflopsalesingapore2blogspotcomWho couldnt use help in this economy Using coupons can be a way to make the most of your budget Use everything that you read ahea

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - cj914

+# Homepage control params
 headline: true
 featured: true